shizukesa92/Show-the-Local-Weather/README.md

-# FreeCodeCamp Intermediate Front End Development Projects 2: Show the Local Weathe
+# FreeCodeCamp Intermediate Front End Development Projects 2: Show the Local Weather

 A website which shows the weather in the user's current location.